yanyingchiu/LineBot_EBSCO/README.md

 # LineBot_EBSCO
-Line bot for EBSCO summer internship
+This line bot is for EBSCO summer internship Prized-Quiz project.
+You can get free Telegram stickers via this link：https://t.me/addstickers/EBSCO_Sport